Everyone

 - whether the employer is at fault for the employee’s problems in any way — for example, where the employer may have failed to provide a safe workplace.

 Once an employer has decided that it is reasonable for the employment relationship to end, they should decide which process to follow.
-There are 2 options: medical retirement or dismissal due to medical incapacity.
+There are 2 options: medical retirement or dismissal due to When an employee is unable to perform their role completely or to the required standard due to illness or injury.

 Medical retirement